darioAnongba/bdk-wasm/README.md

 ## About

 The `bdk-wasm` library aims at providing access to the excellent [BitcoinDevKit](https://github.com/bitcoindevkit/bdk) to JS and Node environments (and eventually any device supporting WebAssembly).
-It specializes in compiling BDK on the `wasm32-unknown-unknown` target and use [`wasm-bindgen`](https://github.com/rustwasm/wasm-bindgen) to create JS bindings.
+It specializes in compiling BDK on the `wasm32-unknown-unknown` target and use [`wasm-bindgen`](https://github.com/rustwasm/wasm-bindgen) to create TypeScript bindings.

-This repo also handles the packaging and publishing of the `bdk` NPM package, using `wasm-pack`.
+This repo handles the packaging and publishing of the `bdk` NPM package, using `wasm-pack`.

+This library offers all the desired functionality to build a Bitcoin wallet out of the box:

+- UTXO management
+- Coin selection
+- Wallet upates by syncing and scanning the chain data
+- Bitcoin descriptors for flexibility in the definition of spending conditions.
+Supports all address types from legacy to Taproot.
+- State update and persistence
+- Transaction creation, signing and broadcasting
+- Dynamic addresses
+- and much more

+For a lightweight library providing stateless utility functions, see [`bitcoinjs`](https://github.com/bitcoinjs/bitcoinjs-lib).

 ## Browser Usage